Electronic States and Energy Dissipations of Vortex Core in Pure FeSe Single Crystals Investigated by Microwave Surface Impedance Measurements: Introduction

 Although the flux-flow phenomena is one of the fundamental topic of superconductivity discovered more than fifty-years ago, the nature of magnetic vortex in motion has not been fully understood.
 Indeed, the origin of the force driving magnetic vortices, namely the Lorentz (electromagnetic) force\cite{Bardeen1965,Kopnin_book2001} and/or the Magnus (hydrodynamic) force\cite{Nozieres1966,Ao1993}, is still under the debate\cite{Kato2016}.
-Furthermore, our experimental results reported previously \cite{Tsuchiya2001,Maeda2007_YBCO,Maeda2001,Maeda2007_LSCO,Okada2012,Okada2013_P-Li111,Okada2013_Co-Na111,Okada2015} suggest that a novel mechanism of energy dissipation, which has not been elucidated, may exist around the vortex core {\it in motion}.
+Furthermore, our experimental results reported previously \cite{Tsuchiya2001,Maeda2007_YBCO,Maeda2001,Maeda2007_LSCO,Okada2012,Okada2013_P-Li111,Okada2013_Co-Na111,Okada2015} suggest that a novel mechanism of energy dissipation, which has not been elucidated yet, may exist around the vortex core {\it in motion}.
 This indicates that the interpretation about the flux-flow phenomenon so far may be missing important factors for understanding the flux-flow phenomena.
-Therefore, experimental investigations on the flux-flow phenomena is an important issue related to the basic understanding of superconductivity, and elucidation of the motion and the dissipation mechanism in super-clean core, mentioned above, is expected to bring valuable knowledge.
+Therefore, experimental investigations on the flux-flow phenomena is an important issue for understanding the superconductivity, and the elucidation of the motion and dissipation mechanism of the super-clean core is expected to bring valuable knowledge.